-An aesthetician is someone who specializes in skin care and skin conditions.
+An aesthetician is someone who specializes in skincare and skin conditions.
 This is a clinical profession that overlaps with the field of luxury self-care.
-Aestheticians work in a number of environments where they treat complicated skin issues and offer various skin care services.
+Aestheticians work in several environments where they treat complicated skin issues and offer various skincare services.
 In this article, we'll teach you about what an aesthetician is and how to become one.

 Related: Esthetician Resume Samples

 An aesthetician is a licensed practitioner who works at a salon, spa or in a medical setting, administering skincare treatments and offering advice.
 They may also give beauty services like facials, massages, body wraps, waxing, and manicures or pedicures.
 Although they offer these beauty services, aestheticians can also work with patients like burn victims to administer clinical skin treatments.

 Aestheticians use their professional knowledge of skincare products and therapeutic interventions in skincare to recommend products that patients can use at home for skin issues.
 Advanced techniques include cool sculpting and other non-surgical treatments.

 How to become an aesthetician

 There are certain steps that must be taken to become an aesthetician, including:

 To get the specialized training you need to perform skincare services, you need to take a cosmetology course.
 Education requirements for aestheticians vary from state to state.
 In some cases, aestheticians may need to have a full cosmetology license, and in other cases, it may be more beneficial to enroll in skin care-specific courses through a cosmetology program.